PrismarineJS/mineflayer/docs/api.md

 #### bot.creative.setInventorySlot(slot, item)

-This function returns a `Promise`, with `void` as its argument when gets fired when the servers sets the slot.
+This function returns a `Promise`, with `void` as its argument when gets fired when the server sets the slot.

 Gives the bot the specified item in the specified inventory slot.